tournament-js/tournament/doc/base.md

 duel.score(m.id, [2, 1]); // m.p[0] won 2 - 1 over m.p[1]
 ```

-#### Note for implementors
-This method SHOULD be manually implemented in the sub class with the same signature.
-If it is implemented, the `Base` implementation MUST NOT be called in the new implementation.

 ### trn.unscorable(matchId, mapScore, allowPast) :: String || Null
 Return the String reason why the match with the given `matchId` cannot be `score()`d with the current `mapScore`.

 If scoring is safe, this function will return `null`.
 Always guard on this to ensure `trn.score()` succeeds.
 If `score()` is attempted without this check, `trn.score()` will simply log the error reason and not do the scoring.

-#### Note for implementors
-This method SHOULD be implemented manually.
-If it is implemented, the `Base` implementation MUST be called first in the new implementation.

 ### trn.isDone() :: Boolean
 Returns whether or not the tournament is finished.